-But with a dedicated leased line broadband connection, this problem is overcome.
-You pay a higher subscription for your own line to ensure your connection remains fast, unaffected by the activity of other local users.
+But with a dedicated leased line broadband connection, you won’t have a problem with this.
+You’ll pay a higher subscription, but you’ll have your own line to ensure the connection remains fast.

 Leased line availability in the UK